Table of Contents

 • The risk of an IPO being underpriced or overpriced when shares go public can lead to volatility, making IPO investing a high-risk endeavor.

-• The goal of book building is to make sure proper market-based price discovery to help the issuing company set a fair share price.
+• The goal of book building is to ensure proper market-based price discovery to help the issuing company set a fair share price.

 What Is Book Building?

 Among the first steps of the IPO process is for the private company to hire an investment bank to lead the underwriting effort.
-IPO book building happens when the IPO underwriter gathers interest from institutional investors, such as fund managers and other large investors, to determine the value of the private company’s shares.
+IPO book building happens when the IPO underwriter gathers interest from institutional investors, such as fund managers and other large investors, to “build the book” of that feedback and determine the value of the private company’s shares.

-As part of the IPO and book-building process, the investment bank must promote the company and the offering to stir up interest before they can determine share price.
+As part of the IPO process, the investment bank must promote the company and the offering to stir up interest before they can determine share price.

-This is often called an IPO roadshow.
-If the underwriter finds that there is sufficient interest based on responses from the investor community, then the bank will determine an offering price to the issuer.
+This is typically called an IPO roadshow.
+If the underwriter finds that there is sufficient interest based on responses from the investor community, then the bank will determine an offering price.

-Thus book building helps find a fair share price for a private company based on market interest.
+Book building can help find a fair share price for a private company based on market interest.
 When a bank gauges market interest, a floor price is sometimes used, and bids arrive at or above that floor price.
 The stock price is determined after the bid closing date.
 With the book building method, demand can be seen in real-time as the book is being built.

 💡 Quick Tip: IPO stocks can get a lot of media hype.
 But savvy investors know that where there’s buzz there can also be higher-than-warranted valuations.
 IPO shares might spike or plunge (or both), so investing in IPOs may not be suitable for investors with short time horizons.